 Our Compensation Committee may review total compensation to see if it generally falls in line with peer companies and may also look at overall market data.
-In fiscal year 2022, the Compensation Committee engaged a compensation consultant (Pearl Meyer) for background information as to general compensation levels, including base salary, annual cash incentives, and long-term equity incentive compensation, currently being offered in our industry as well as board compensation levels.
+In fiscal year 2023, the Compensation Committee engaged a compensation consultant (Pearl Meyer) for background information as to general compensation levels, including base salary, annual cash incentives, and long-term equity incentive compensation, currently being offered in our industry as well as board compensation levels.
 For further information about the compensation consultant and its services, see "Role of Compensation Consultant" directly below.

 Role of Compensation Consultant.
-During fiscal year 2022, the Compensation Committee engaged a professional compensation consultant, Pearl Meyer, an industry leading global human resources consulting firm, to provide advice and assist the Compensation Committee in (i) reviewing and analyzing compensation of the chief executive officer, chief financial officer and segment presidents and Board of Directors compensation and (ii) reviewing and analyzing market data related to such executive officers' base salaries and total cash and direct compensation, including short-term and long-term incentive awards.
+During fiscal year 2023, the Compensation Committee engaged a professional compensation consultant, Pearl Meyer, an industry leading global human resources consulting firm, to provide advice and assist the Compensation Committee in (i) reviewing and analyzing compensation of the chief executive officer, chief financial officer, president and chief technology officer and (ii) reviewing and analyzing market data related to such executive officers' base salaries and total cash and direct compensation, including short-term and long-term incentive awards.
 Pearl Meyer reported directly to the Compensation Committee.
 Prior to such engagement, Pearl Meyer did not provide any services to the Company or its management other than those provided to the Compensation Committee.
 The Compensation Committee considered factors relevant to Pearl Meyer's independence, such as other services provided by and fees paid to Pearl Meyer.

-The Compensation Committee reviewed executive remuneration survey data provided by Pearl Meyer of primarily tech companies that experienced growth similar to the Company in 2022.
+The Compensation Committee reviewed executive remuneration survey data provided by Pearl Meyer of primarily tech companies within a specific range of market capitalization and revenues earned similar to the Company in 2023.